SLPNA exists to protect, promote, and enhance our neighborhood.

 The SLPNA Board of Directors meets on the first Wednesday of each month at Belle Cooledge Library community room, at 7 pm.
 An annual meeting of the general membership is also held each March.
 Contact firstname.lastname@example.org if you would like further information.

-2016 Annual Members Meeting a Success
+2019 Annual Meeting a Huge Success

 Rail to Trail: We Support the Del Rio Trail